 She started with her career, and in 2012 she landed a role at Ricoh a “dream company.”
 Today, as National Director, Supply Chain, she says Ricoh has given her opportunities many other companies would not: the ability to grow teams, to learn from each other, and to change how business is done.

-“We at Ricoh put more into the people than the process, because if you put more into the people the processes will follow,” Barbara says.
 One of the Ricoh values is GEMBA – a Japanese word that means ‘the place where things happen; where work gets done and where value is created,’ for Barbara this means seeing “that we all have the ability to drive positive change, whether in ourselves or in society at large.”

 Following the change in her career, Barbara worked on positive change within herself – she focused on her health, lost the weight, and started training for half-and then full-marathons (of which she has now completed 8).
 She continued to push her limits and in 2016 competed in her first triathlon.
 Today, she’s an Ironman triathlete and an inspiring, fearless leader for the Ricoh team.

 We hope Barbara’s story can be a reminder that while technology can help you redefine the way you work – it’s your people who really are your greatest asset.